binjr/binjr/README.md

 You can either build it from source using Maven, or use the provided runnable JAR file, which encapsulate all dependencies.

-A short tutorial on how to get started can be found [here](https://github.com/fthevenet/binjr/wiki/Getting-started)
+The documentation can be found [here](https://github.com/fthevenet/binjr/wiki/Reference)

 ## How is it licensed?